hartmanbfl/transcript-translate-server/README.md

         - Click `Create Web Service`
     - **NOTE**: the Secret Files can be added later, so if they aren't ready at this point just ignore the Advanced settings.
+    - **NOTE**: I noticed one time that the deployment did not work properly because the `Start Command` did not get saved.
+        To fix this, go to Dashboard->Settings and make sure Start Command is set to `node src/server.js`
-3. Once the server is deployed, if everything worked, you should be able to access the server using the domain name listed near the top of the dashboard
+3. Once the server is deployed, if everything worked, you should be able to access the server using the domain name listed near the top of the dashboard.

+## Running the Server